HyperionDev-SL23060008761/CoolTech-CMS/README.md

-# Git Compass
+# CoolTech Credentials Management System

-#### Git Compass is a Website made to search for and view Publicly Available Details about a github user
+#### The CoolTech Credentials Management System is a Web Interface for Employees of CoolTech to help keep track of Credentials for different Organizations, Divisions and Services

 ## Requirements